Compare Air New Zealand Credit Cards

-- The hightest earning card for earning Airpoints Dollars is the The American Express Airpoints Platinum Card, which earns at a rate of 1 Airpoints Dollar for every $59 spent.
-No other card offers such an earning rate.
+- The highest earning card for earning Airpoints Dollars is The American Express Airpoints Platinum Card, which earns at a rate of 1 Airpoints Dollar for every $70 spent - no other card offers such an earning rate.
+It also offers a 400 Airpoints Dollar signup bonus.
+Bank-issued credit cards earn around half the number of Airpoints per $100 spent, making them poor value in comparison.

 - Our pick for light spenders is the American Express Airpoints Card, which has no annual fees and earns a reasonable 1 Airpoints Dollar for every $100 spent.

-We have reviewed the 10+ Air New Zealand Airpoints credit cards on offer, and shortlisted six cards which stand out.
+We have reviewed the 10+ Air New Zealand Airpoints credit cards on offer, and shortlisted six cards that stand out.
 We outline the costs, benefits, pros and cons for the following categories:

 - Best Card for Maximising Airpoints Earning - The American Express Airpoints Platinum Card